akveo/react-native-ui-kitten/docs/contents/articles/getting-started/index.md

 ### Can I use this kitten with other react libraries?

-Yes, as said above it's just set of UI components.
+Yes, it's just set of UI components.
 It doesn't force you to use any specific library for business logic implementation.

 ### Installation

 Simply add it as an npm dependency:
 ```